llavaud/process-media/README.md

 Here we define a photo format named **web_photo**.

-The resulting photo will be auto-rotated, resized, compressed and all metadata will be removed except GPS informations.
+The resulting photo(s) will be auto-rotated, resized, compressed and all metadata will be removed except GPS informations.

 ## CLI